 Price seems too high?
 Don’t be afraid to ask for a deal.
 While bartering is not part of the culture in Portugal, at a market like this you can ask for better prices or deals, especially if you buy more than one item.

-Those beautiful antique tiles you see?
-That’s Lisbon’s heritage and they were likely illegally ripped off a building by vandals or while it was being renovated.
+Those beautiful antique tiles you see in Lisbon’s flea market?
+That’s Lisbon’s cultural heritage – and they were likely illegally ripped off a building by vandals or while it was being renovated.
 Ouch.

-If you love Lisbon’s colourful tiles, the best thing you can do is buy replicas.
-I’ve written about avoiding antique tiles from unknown or unauthorised sellers in my blog about where to buy tiles in Portugal.
+If you love the beauty of Lisbon and its colourful tiles, the best thing you can do is buy replicas.
+I’ve written about avoiding antique tiles from unknown or unauthorised sellers – and listed where you can buy really cool replicas in my blog about where to buy tiles in Portugal.

 Where to eat near Feira da Ladra